5 New Year’s Resolutions to Help Utilities Improve Operations

 You can boost situational awareness as well as the reliability, efficiency and power quality with grid monitoring using smart grid sensors.
 Find out how Aclara customers employ smart grid sensors from the following case studies.

-- UK Power Networks, one the United Kingdom’s largest distribution network operators. is using data from smart grid sensors recently launched a ground-breaking project entailing the development of an algorithm that can accurately predict fault location on overhead circuits and distinguish false alarms from true outages.
+- UK Power Networks, one of the United Kingdom’s largest distribution network operators. is using data from smart grid sensors recently launched a ground-breaking project entailing the development of an algorithm that can accurately predict fault location on overhead circuits and distinguish false alarms from true outages.
 Read more.

 - DTE Energy in Michigan provides more reliable service to its customers by deploying line sensors at its unmonitored substations, at a fraction of the cost to set up SCADA.
 Read more.